Duolingo Max Review 2026: Is it worth it?

 Why this matters for French: French pronunciation is notoriously difficult.
 Without specific feedback, you might be reinforcing bad pronunciation habits.

-💡 Need pronunciation feedback?
-Apps with AI pronunciation scoring (like French Together or Elsa Speak) give you a score on each word, showing exactly which sounds need work.
-This is critical for French learners since pronunciation differs significantly from spelling.
+Need pronunciation feedback?
+Apps with AI pronunciation scoring (like Copycat Cafe or Elsa Speak) give you a score on each word, showing exactly which sounds need work.

 After 2 weeks of testing, here’s my honest recommendation based on your learning goals: